- GeoCapabilities (2013-2017)

 - NCRGE-sponsored event with participants from six pilot study states.
 Review of pilot study findings and development of research methodology for full-scale study.

-- Personnel: Richard Boehm (Texas State University), Michael Solem (American Association of Geographers), Joanna Zadrozny (Texas State University), Randy Bertolas (Wayne State College), Thomas Herman (San Diego State University), Saskia van den Gevel (Appalachian State University), Rebecca Theobald (University of Colorado Colorado Springs), Aaron Doering (University of Minnesota), Mark Carter (Texas State University), Jo Beth Ostreich (Texas State University), Debra Troxell (West Forsyth High School), and Matt Lyons (Fort Bend ISD).
+- Personnel: Richard Boehm (Texas State University), Michael Solem (American Association of Geographers), Joanna Zadrozny (Texas State University), Randy Bertolas (Wayne State College), Thomas Herman (San Diego State University), Saskia van den Gevel (Appalachian State University), Rebecca Theobald (University of Colorado Colorado Springs), Mark Carter (Texas State University), Jo Beth Ostreich (Texas State University), Debra Troxell (West Forsyth High School), and Matt Lyons (Fort Bend ISD).

 - August-September 2018: IGU/NCGE Quebec, new proposals